ishchat/Genetic-Algorithm-Trading-Strategy-Optimization/README.md

 We start with random initialization of chromosomes and then iterate through the steps of Genetic Algorithm to achieve fitter chromosomes in terms of Sharpe ratio.
 These terminal chromosomes would have a combination of stock, strategy, short period moving average and long period moving average which have higher Sharpe ratio than previous generations.
 We can us these combinations in live trading.

+The steps of Genetic algortihm are : a.Check for termination condition.
+If it is satisfied then stop GA else continue.
+The condition used here is number of generations b.Random initialization of starting Population c.Select half of the population based on fitness (Sharpe ratio) d.Crossover between randomly selected chromosome pairs followed by mutation e.Go back to step a.

+Description of various classes and functions used :

 /*class priceseries has structure packettype to hold the daily date and prices.
 2 constructors and methods to get the private values*/ class priceseries